Online suicide alertness training

 The Sunshine Coast’s suicide rate of one person lost per week is higher than the national average.

-The already high need for suicide prevention skills has increased, with many people experiencing social isolation, stress, anxiety, and financial pressure due to COVID-19.
+The already high need for suicide prevention skills has increased, with many people experiencing increased housing pressures and social isolation, stress, anxiety, and financial pressure due to COVID-19.

 Research shows that training community members to identify the signs that a person is at risk of suicide and connect that person to longer-term help can be an effective method of preventing suicides.